ggory15/kimm_spot_kinova/README.md

 ```
 roslaunch kimm_spot_kinova unittest_spot_kinova.launch
 ```
-Then, you can see the moving of the spot.
+Then, you can see the movement of the spot.

 or
 ```